MariamAdekanye/retail-inventory-intelligence/README.md

 ---

 ### 5. Two Power BI Reports for Different Audiences
-Built two separate reports from the same semantic model — demonstrating that the same data can serve different stakeholders with different information needs:
+Built two separate reports from the same semantic model demonstrating that the same data can serve different stakeholders with different information needs:

-**Executive Report** — single page, 5 visuals maximum, KPI cards, trend with forecast overlay, risk map.
-Designed for a VP or CFO who needs the headline picture in under 30 seconds.
+**Executive Report** — single page containing KPI cards, trend with forecast overlay, risk map.
+Designed for someone who needs the headline picture in under 30 seconds.

 **Operations Report** — 4 pages with drillthrough navigation,